 A. Funds used to pay DoD employees are appropriated by Congress and apportioned to the Department by the Office of Management and Budget.
-At least monthly, an estimate of obligations must be made for the payroll.
-As the payments are made, estimates must be adjusted to reflect actual payment data.
+At least monthly, an

 B. DCPS must be integrated, or interfaced with, and support the accounting systems.
 DCPS must consist of detailed accounts and records that are kept as a subsidiary to, or support for, controlling or summary accounts in the general ledger of the accounting systems.
 DCPS must produce required obligation and accrual data needed by accounting systems.